neurobin/docs/python/python-fundamentals.md

 > Assignment never copies data

-If you come from a C++ background, you will find out that Python assignment can be very different compared to C++ assignment.
+If you come from a C++ background, you will find that Python assignment can be very different compared to C++ assignment.

 While C++ assignment performs copy: